kamilagoldyka/students_mental_health/README.md

 ## Conclusions

-### Trend for students staying 1-4 years
+### Acculturative Stress (AS) Score
-Average AS (Academic Success) Score: There's a noticeable increase in the average AS score as the length of stay increases for students who have been in the program for 1-4 years.
-This suggests that students may be improving in their academic success over time.
+The AS score appears to increase as the length of stay increases for students who have been in the program for 1-4 years.
+This suggests that, over time, students might experience increasing stress related to acculturation.
+As students stay longer, they may face more complex challenges related to identity, social integration, and cultural differences, leading to higher levels of acculturative stress.

 ### Average SCS (Social and Cultural Success) Score
-Interestingly, the average SCS score slightly decreases as the length of stay increases.
-This could suggest that, while students may become more academically successful over time, they might experience a slight decline in social or cultural adaptation.
+The SCS score shows a slight decline as the length of stay increases.
+This could indicate that while students may initially feel a sense of social and cultural success, over time, they may face difficulties in maintaining or expanding their social connections and cultural adaptation.

 ### Caution for students staying 5+ years
 For students who have stayed for 5 years or more, the sample sizes are very small (1-3 students), so it's difficult to draw reliable conclusions from this data.

 ### Overall Observation:
-Overall, the data suggests that for students who stay between 1 and 4 years, academic success (AS score) seems to improve, while social and cultural success (SCS score) experiences a small decline.
-However, further analysis with a larger sample or over a longer period might provide more concrete insights into these trends.
+Overall, the data suggests that for students who stay between 1 and 4 years, there is an increase in acculturative stress (AS score) and a slight decline in social and cultural success (SCS score).
+This might indicate that as time passes, students face greater challenges in adapting to a new culture, which leads to higher levels of stress and possibly a sense of diminishing social success.